quite/i3gopher/README.md

     bindsym Mod1+Tab exec --no-startup-id i3gopher -last

+## execute command on window event

+If you are, like me, fixing to get the title of the currently focused window into the statusbar (maybe using `xtitle`), you might have a need for triggering `i3status` to refresh itself at suitable times.
+Since this rodent is already subscribing to window events, it has the feature to execute a command upon receiving such.
+You can thus start `i3gopher` like so:

+    exec --no-startup-id i3gopher -exec "killall -USR1 i3status"

 ## TODO

 - Moving a container to a different workspace messes up things.
 A container may